mikeizbicki/cmc-csci046/topic_09_heap/README.md

        If you do not create your `heap.yml` file correctly, github actions will not run your test cases for you.
        You will therefore get a 0 on the assignment since we will not be able to grade it.
+    -->

     1. Update your `README.md` file to include a build status icon for the Heap.

-    1. **IMPORTANT:**
-       All your work must be done in the `heap` branch, and **you must not merge your work into the `master`, `bst`, `avltree`, or `unicode` branches**.
+    1. All your work must be done in the `heap` branch, and you must not merge your work into the `master`, `bst`, `avltree` branches.
-       If you merge your work into any of these branches, you will receive -2 points on the assignment.
+       If you merge your work into any of these branches, you will receive a -8 point penalty on the assignment.

 1. Submit the link to your `heap` branch on github to sakai.
-   If you submit a link to any other branch instead, you will receive -2 points on the assignment.
+   If you submit a link to any other branch instead, you will receive a -8 point penalty on the assignment.